 - 1. Distinguish between paired and unpaired data. - 2.
-Recognize that inference procedures for paired data use the same one-sample t-procedures as in the previous section, and that these procedures are applied to the differences of the paired observations. - 3.
-Carry out a complete hypothesis test for paired differences. - 4.
-Carry out a complete confidence interval procedure for paired differences.
+Recognize that inference procedures with paired data use the same one-sample t-procedures as in the previous section, and that these procedures are applied using the differences of the paired observations. - 3.
+Carry out a complete hypothesis test with paired data. - 4.
+Carry out a complete confidence interval procedure with paired data.